LinodeContent/pythonapp-example/README.md

 python setup.py install
 ```

-Or if you want to start editing it right away:
+Or if you want to start developing it right away:

 ```
 python setup.py develop